belgats/Arabic-Multimodal-Dataset/README.md

 ```

 In other hand, we employ separate LSTM models for each modality, specifically designed for unimodal learning.
 To access the codebase for these LSTM models, please refer to the unimodal_LSTM.ipynb colab file that contains the necessary code and implementation details to train and utilize the LSTM models for each modality independently.

+# Future Work: Dataset Extension

+We are excited to announce future plans to extend our **[Amd’SaEr: Arabic Multimodal Dataset for Sentiment Analysis and Emotion
+Recognition]** to enhance its utility for multimodal sentiment analysis and emotion recognition.
+The following updates will be made:

+## Key Planned Extensions:

+- **Increased Data Size**: We will significantly expand the dataset to include more diverse samples, ensuring better representation across various scenarios.
+- **New Emotion Annotations**: The extended dataset will introduce emotion labels such as:
+  - **Sad**
+  - **Happy**
+  - **Angry**
+  - **Surprised**
+  - **Worried**
+  - **Neutral**
+- **Scaled Sentiment Intensity**: We are scaling sentiment annotations to provide more granularity, with sentiment values ranging from **-3** (very negative) to **+3** (very positive).
+- **Improved Annotation Strategy**: We will continue refining our inter-annotator agreement strategy to ensure high-quality and reliable annotations.
+- **New Model Benchmarks**: The dataset will be evaluated using state-of-the-art models, providing comprehensive benchmarks for future research in multimodal learning.

+For more information and updates, please visit our GitHub repository: [GitHub Repo Link](https://github.com/belgats/AMSAER).

 # Acknowledgement